-The Ancient Ruins in Ithaca, in the Ionian: Ithaca is an island with rich history and many excavations have been conducted around the island to unearth ancient sites.
+The Ancient Ruins in Ithaca, in the Ionian: Ithaca is an island with a rich history and many excavations have been conducted around the island to unearth ancient sites.
 The first excavations in Ithaca were conducted in 1806 by the English archaeologist W. Leake who recorded a list of important monuments in several locations of Ithaca.
 Among them was the area of Pilikata in Stavros and the School of Homer in the location Agios Athanasios.

 Several excavations followed in the region of Pisaetos between 1811 and 1814 and many statuettes, rings, golden bracelets, and coins were found.
 Many years later, in 1868, the famous German archaeological H. Schliemann continued the work of his fellow archaeologists which remained incomplete at his death in 1890.
 Nevertheless, he left a detailed account of many inscriptions that were discovered on Ithaca.
 In addition, a list of these findings is mentioned in his personal diaries.